petzval/btferret/README.md

-clientnode = Node number of the client that will connect callback() = Callback function that deals with the received packets endchar = termination character of packets sent by the client keyflag = Flag to specify whether a link key is used:
+clientnode = Node number of the client that will connect callback() = Callback function that deals with the received packets endchar = termination character of packets sent by the client keyflag = Flags to specify the security requirements of the connecting client:

+One of these:

-   KEY_OFF   Do not use a link key
+   KEY_OFF   Do not use a link key - use when the connecting client is
+             another Mesh Pi, or to force the remote device to re-pair.
-   KEY_ON    Use a link key
+   KEY_ON    Use a link key - for Android/Windows/.. devices that want to pair

+OR'ed with one of these:

+   PASSKEY_OFF    Do not use a pass key.
+Most convenient option if the connecting
+                  client does not require pass key confirmation.
+No user action needed.
+   PASSKEY_LOCAL  Display a pass key on the local server.
+The connecting client may
+                  pop up a box asking if the number has appeared, and the user must tap OK to proceed.
+The most convenient option if the connecting client requires pass key confirmation.
+   PASSKEY_REMOTE  Display a pass key on the remote connecting client, and the user
+                   must then enter the number on this local server device.
+The most inconvenient option.

+Recommended keyflags:

+  KEY_OFF | PASSKEY_OFF    Use if the connecting client is a Mesh Pi

+  KEY_ON  | PASSKEY_LOCAL  Use for Android/Windows.. clients that need
+                           pass key confirmation for pairing or connection.

+  KEY_ON  | PASSKEY_OFF    Might work for Android/Windows.. clients when pairing or
+                           connecting.
+They may connect without needing a pass key, in which case, no user action is needed.

+  KEY_OFF | PASSKEY_LOCAL  Try this for pairing if the above methods will not work,
+                           maybe because the client does not like the current link key.
+This forces the client to re-pair.
+Once successfully paired, use KEY_ON for subsequent connections.

+  KEY_ON  | PASSKEY_REMOTE  Use for Android/Windows.. clients.
+Inconvenient because
+                            the pass key appears on the remote client connecting device and must be entered on the local device.

 ```

-When connecting two Mesh Pis, use KEY\_OFF.
+When connecting two Mesh Pis, use KEY\_OFF | PASSKEY\_OFF.
 When the client is a Windows/Android/.. device,
-some experimentation is required to determine whether to use a link key.
+some experimentation is required to determine whether to use a link key and pass key.
 Some terminal programs
 require the server to be paired before attempting to connect, some will pair during
 connection, and some do not need to be paired, or may even have to be unpaired.
 If pairing is required, the server must
 be running classic\_server() during the pairing process and KEY\_ON will almost certainly be
 needed.
 Otherwise, trial and error will determine what combination of pairing and keyflag
 will work.
 In Windows pre-pair via Settings/Devices/Add Bluetooth or other device,
 in Android Settings/Bluetooth.
+If a device has been previously paired using
+other (non-btferret) software on the Pi, it
+must be un-paired first because btferret does not inherit pairing information from bluez.
+If the connecting client asks for confirmation that a passkey has appeared on the
+server's screen, tap OK or Pair.
+If the connecting client asks for a PIN number,
+enter 0000.
+It will not be used because classic\_server will not ask for a PIN number.

 RETURN